Fab Lab Jalalabad

 We were jamming up the Mahipar Pass passing a slow moving truck when up pops the American Army in MRAPs and the Bot swears the turret gunner has his pistol pointed at him.
 The kid did have his pistol out but as the more experienced professional I opined that the chances of him even hitting the car from up on top of that giant armored vehicle were remote.
 Plus the soldier was switched on and lowered his pistol once he saw we were expats.
 The Bot took no comfort from that and unleashed a torrent of invective (as us high-speed writers say) which seemed to calm him down.

 As you can probably tell the pass is a long series of hairpin switchbacks and one can always count on a old truck to be broken down and blocking one lane in the road.
 The fuel truck in this photo is broken down which is why the buses are stacked up behind it.
 I have spent hours sitting on the road here because a truck broke down and blocked one of the four tunnels.
-Here is a good shot of the Mahpair pass;
+Here is another good shot of the Mahpair pass;

 Here is what the ole Haji ride looked like after our last stop in the greater Kabul area: